Tess of the D'Urbervilles

 Hardy is often summarized as a fatalist in his novels, which I prefer to interpret as being a hard-headed realist.
 And in Tess of the D'Urbervilles the plight of women in that society is depicted accurately, as far as I know.
 It's unrealistic to expect a pleasant or triumphant outcome for Tess.

 It's not the acceptance of her fate that I find unrealistic, but her persistently spotless, unworldly character as she is put through her agonies.
 She's the eternal ingénue.
-It would have been so much more realistic—and daring—for Hardy to present her case sympathetically while showing her change over the years to be a less innocent, but real, young woman of her time.
+It would have been much more realistic—and daring—for Hardy to present her case sympathetically while showing her change over the years into a less innocent, but authentic, young woman of her time.

 This may also be Hardy's most verbose novel, which may have something to do with his idealization of its main character.
 I mentioned earlier his fine writing in the rural passages, but too much fine writing can kill a story.
 Especially the long section when Tess and Clare are engaged and in love, Hardy goes way over the top, reaching for ethereal experience in the countryside.